bcvincent/studyplan/readme.txt

       Quiz link when not finished fixed on view, review 0.8.6 CSS Tweak
-0.8.7 Rebuilt index.xml to make upgrading work again
+0.8.7 Rebuilt index.xml to make upgrading work again 0.8.8 Major bug fix: removed unused API stub functions that were being called,
+      replaced tag pulls to use question ids, changed index.xml to no use empty char default